 The World Health Organization recommends a daily intake of 200–500 mg of combined EPA and DHA.
 However, it may be necessary to increase the dosage if you are pregnant, nursing, or at risk of heart disease.

 For the general population, ideally, there should be a 1:1 ratio between omega-6 fatty acids and omega-3 fatty acids intake but a lot of the food we usually eat provides more omega-6 fatty acids, so we need to balance that ratio by consuming omega-3 with either food or supplementation.
 The more EPA and DHA is provided by the diet, the less supplementation is required.
 So if you don’t like fish or don’t eat fish very often, it is probably something you should look out for BUT always ask your doctor or dietitian first before taking any supplementation.

-Learn more about nutrition and supplementation with our UFIT Personalised Nutrition programs to find what works best for your body.
+Learn more about fish oil and how other forms of supplementation can benefit you with our UFIT Personalised Nutrition programs to find what works best for your body.

 ABOUT THE AUTHOR

 Pamela started her college studies in Engineering.
 She spent a year in the US, where she was part of an inspiring bootcamp community which changed and impacted her life in a very positive way.
 Upon returning to Mexico she did a 5-year degree in Nutrition (with a clinical approach) and is also a Level 2 Anthropometrist (body measurements) by the International Society for the Advancement of Kinanthropometry (ISAK) and a Certified Personal Trainer.